Sustainable Every Day Carry Items

 Item I do not currently own

-Keeping your technology charged is important especially when our phones might carry our bus ticket or means of buying items.
-Therefore carrying a cable allows flexibility to charge your devices, if paired with a plug or powerbank.
+Keeping your technology charged is critical, especially when our phones might carry our bus ticket or means of buying items.
+Therefore, carrying a cable allows flexibility to charge your devices, if paired with a plug or powerbank.
 However, Syllucid cables are built with the environment at the forefront.
-The company sources Fairtrade gold (fair pay and safe working conditions) conflict-free and carbon neutral tin solder.
-On top of these commitments origin cables are made with 100% certified recycled plastics (PET, nylon, TPE), and 30-50% certified recycled aluminium.
+The company sources Fairtrade gold (fair pay and safe working conditions) conflict-free and carbon-neutral tin solder.
+On top of these commitments, origin cables are made with 100% certified recycled plastics (PET, nylon, TPE), and 30-50% certified recycled aluminium.
 The brand offers a travel cable with magnetic ends which can be swapped out to charge USB-C, Lightning and micro USB.

 Soap Powder